-When you install Novell ZENworks Configuration Management on a server, the Preboot Service service or daemon (novell-pbserv) makes all Primary Servers an Imaging Server.
+When you install Novell ZENworks on a server, the Preboot Service service or daemon (novell-pbserv) makes all Primary Servers an Imaging Server.
 To avoid confusion, the Proxy DHCP service or daemon (novell-proxydhcp) is installed, but not enabled.
-For PXE devices to be able to communicate with Preboot Services, this service or daemon must be started manually on at least one server on each network segment.
+For PXE devices to be able to communicate with Preboot Services, this service or daemon must be started on at least one server on each network segment.
 Exactly how many servers and which specific servers should run this service or daemon is dictated by your network topology.
 As a rule of thumb, for every DHCP server deployed in your network, you should have a corresponding Proxy DHCP server.
+PXE requires that the firewall is either turned off or configured pass the DHCP traffic.

 For information on setting up management of your devices, see Section 2.4, Deploying and Managing Preboot Services and Section 2.5, Configuring Preboot Services Defaults for ZENworks Imaging.